 - More Info: Belitung Travel Guide

-The Banyak Islands are a group of barely inhabited paradise islands northwest of Sumatra.
+The Banyak Islands are a group of barely inhabited paradise islands northwest of Sumatra, Indonesia.

-It’s pretty remote, but if you’re looking for the Robinson Crusoe lifestyle, it doesn’t get much better than this!
+This place is pretty remote, but if you’re looking for an Indonesian island where you can live out the Robinson Crusoe lifestyle, it doesn’t get much better than this!

 - How To Get There: Fly to Medan (KNO), drive 8-10 hours to Singkil, then ride a boat 1-3 hours to Pulau Banyak